Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Modbus-TCP-Connection/Modbus_InfluxDB_Grafana.md

 1. Start the Modbus server on the computer.
 2. To rewrite the values periodically, modify the program [updating_server.py](https://github.com/riptideio/pymodbus/blob/v2.5.2/examples/common/updating_server.py) (You can access the license [here](https://github.com/riptideio/pymodbus/blob/v2.5.2/LICENSE)).

-   In this example, we store two time-series data values in the holding register and one binary data in the coil.
+   In this example, we store two time-series data values in the holding register and Boolean data in the coil.
    1. Modify the following code in the `updating_write` function.

       ```bash